ln2t/cvrmap/README.md

 - if the BOLD taskname is not `gas`, you must add `--taskname your_task_name`.
 - if you want the outputs in another space, and if this space was included in the fMRIPrep call, you must add `--space your_custom_space`.
 The default space is `MNI152NLin6Asym`.
 - if you want to use the ICA-AROMA classification for signal confounds, then add `--use-aroma` and CVRmap will fetch the non-aggressively denoised BOLD series as procuded by fMRIPrep.
 Otherwise, when the flag is omitted, CVRmap will perform non-aggressive denoising itself using a refinement of the ICA-AROMA classification of noise sources (see paper for more details).
-- more info and options can be found when asking politely for help with `run.py --help`.
+- more info and options can be found when asking politely for help with `cvrmap --help`.

 CVRmap will run for about 2 hours on recent computers.
 The results are stored in `/path/to/derivatives/cvrmap` following BIDS standard for derivatives.
 The outputs will typically look as follows: